vaibhavhirani/3.net-microservices-iac/README.md

 # 3.net-microservices-iac
 Infrastructure as Code for 3.net-microservices

-# Brief Terraform Module - azure-app-service-docker
+# Terraform Module - azure-app-service-docker
+## Brief
 - Module provisions resources that are required to run - Dockerized .NET application on linux.
 - Module creates following resources
     - Azure Resource Group